Forecast-it/API_V1/README.md

 Attempting a DELETE may result in a 403 Forbidden if the resource can not be deleted due to dependencies.
 Successful deletions return a 200 OK response. **Note that some resources will only be deactivated by a DELETE request and will therefore still appear on GET requests, but with â€œactiveâ€� : false.**

-404 Errors usually means that you are trying to PUT/DELETE a resource that doesnâ€™t exist or doesnâ€™t belong to your company.
+404 Errors usually means that you are trying to PUT/DELETE a resource that doesn't exist or doesn't belong to your company.

 ##API sections